RahmellD/Event-Menagment/README.md

-# Task Management System
+# Event Management System

 ## Overview

-This is a simple Task Management System built with JavaScript, Node.js, Express.js, and Prisma database.
+This is a simple Event Management System built with JavaScript, Node.js, Express.js, and Prisma database.
 The system allows users to manage tasks by creating, updating, and deleting them.

 ## Features

-- **Task Management:** Create, update, and delete tasks.
+- **Event Management:** Create, update, and delete events.
 - **Database Integration:** Utilizes Prisma as the database ORM for seamless interaction with the database.
-- **RESTful API:** Implements RESTful APIs for task management operations.
+- **RESTful API:** Implements RESTful APIs for event management operations.

 ## Tech Stack